…from John McEnroe to Kei Nishikori…

 Joe, 張 Chang’s father, moved from Taiwan to the United States in 1966.
 Six years later, Michael Te-Pei Chang was born as the younger brother of Carl Chang (b.
 1969), who was a successful junior player.
 When Carl realized that Michael was better than him, he decided to complete his university studies (San Dieguito High School in Encinitas) and then became his younger brother’s coach.
 Carl was awarded wildcards in a few ATP events, and even advanced to the main draw after qualifying once, but finished his career with a 0-5 singles record (4-20 in doubles, playing 17 out of 20 tournaments with Michael, which was meant to help improve Michael’s volley skills).

 Back to Michael – he was a prodigy.
 Despite his modest height (165-168 cm as a teenager), he was able to beat much taller boys from higher age groups.
 At the same time, Franco Davín was Chang’s counterpart in South America. [ Unlike Chang, Davin fell into mediocrity on tour but enjoyed successes as a coach, with Gaston Gaudio and Juan Martín del Potro winning Grand Slam titles under his guidance ].
 As a 13-year-old boy (looking younger than his age), Michael was already winning events for 16-year-olds.
 There were three key factors that made him an exceptional teenager: sturdy legs, high tennis IQ, and, most importantly, an unbelievable fighting spirit.
-Young Chang epitomized the “never say die” attitude.
+The young Chang epitomized the “never say die” attitude.
 Every point, game, and set mattered to him, and he played every match from start to finish with 100% physical and mental dedication.

 At just 15, Chang claimed his first Challenger title.
 It was his debut at that level, though he had already played four events at the main-level.
 At the 1987 US Open, Chang became the youngest player (15 years, 6 months) to win a main draw match in the history of the event, defeating veteran Paul McNamee.
 “When things around me get to be too much,” said Chang, “My parents take me away.
 We relax or go fishing, take my mind off everything.”